igorotari/ArmRobotDIY/README.md

-# ArmRobotDIY
-How I assembled and programmed the robot arm
+# Robotic Arm Project 🤖

+Welcome to my **Robotic Arm Project**!
+This project demonstrates how I programmed a robotic arm using servos and an Arduino board to pick up and move objects between two locations in a loop. 🚀

 <p align="center">
   <img width="400" height="650" src="https://github.com/igorotari/ArmRobotDIY/blob/main/94i0qr.gif">
 </p>

-# Robotic Arm Project 🤖

-Welcome to my **Robotic Arm Project**!
-This project demonstrates how I programmed a robotic arm using servos and an Arduino board to pick up and move objects between two locations in a loop. 🚀

 ## How I Put It All Together